Huawei Cloud Deployment Manual

 2) Create Load Balancer ELB

 If needed, you can choose a dedicated elastic load balancer.
-This document chooses the shared type.
-Note: Select an elastic public IP and it is recommended to use an existing one or create a new one with a bandwidth of 300Mbit/s charged by traffic.
+In this article, we choose a shared type.
+Note: Choose Elastic Public IP and recommend using an existing one, or create a new one with a bandwidth charge of 300Mbit/s.

-- Differences between dedicated and shared types can be found at the following link:
+- Differences between dedicated and shared types can be found in the following link:

 https://support.huaweicloud.com/productdesc-elb/elb_pro_0004.html